 Rule 5 – The indefinite article (a/an) precedes the descriptive adjective

 She is an amazing dancer.

 What a nice Villa!

 Rule 6 – The indefinite article is used with the determiners (few, lot, most)

 There is a little drink in the glass

 I have a few guests coming over

-We do not use any article at all for some cases.
-The article ‘a’ and ‘the’ are not used for the following cases:
+We do not use any article at all in some cases.
+The articles ‘a’ and ‘the’ are not used in the following cases:

 - When Plural Noun is talked about: